obajithankgod/School-Website/README.md

 # School-Website
-A rebuild web app I saw on YouTube
+A rebuild web application i saw on the internet
+Here is the link to access the site https://eduwebsite.netlify.app